Unofficial Website for Historical Artifacts from the Palace Hotel.

 I suppose the only disappointing thing about the Palace today is the use of plain white china and unmarked silverware.
 I think it takes something away from the experience, though I can understand the reasoning - to prevent guests and collectors from absconding them as souvenirs.
 This seems commonplace for any hotel (historic or not) in the present day.
 On the random occasion, you can purchase reproduction items in the hotel gift shop.
 During my visit, I was collecting and purchasing what I could with the PH logo to add to my collection.

 Another thing I find interesting (and annoying) regarding the hotel memorabilia trade in general is how prevalent the practice of "buying and reselling for a profit" is.
 A Palace Hotel key and fob for room #8055 sold on eBay for just under $100.
 The average price for this style is $50 to $150 depending on condition.
 The same key and fob was relisted a short while later on Etsy for a seriously unrealistic $495.00!
 The same went for a c1930s water pitcher I was bidding on to try and add to the collection.
 I was outbid at $400, which is where the approximate value stands.
 It was disheartening to find that the winning bidder wasn't a Palace Hotel collector and just relisted it on Etsy with a nearly 100% mark up of $775.00!
-Another example is a1909 silver water pitcher that was marked up by several hundred dollars - sold for $610 and reappeared days later for $895.00.
+Another example is a 1909 silver water pitcher that was marked up by several hundred dollars - sold for $610 and reappeared days later for $895, then shortly after upped to $987.00!
+Even a small silver creamer that sold for $20 was relisted for $130!
 These are just a few of the overpriced items I've seen listed there.
 It seems a good rule of thumb is do not buy anything from the Palace Hotel on Etsy, as the sellers just bought it elsewhere and marked it up a ridiculous amount to try and make a profit.
-Unless someone with deep pockets is desperate for a PH piece, these sellers will ever realize the amounts they are asking for.
+Unless someone with deep pockets is absolutely desperate for a PH piece, these sellers will ever realize the amounts they are asking for.
 The upcharge on these was so high that I wanted to share what the actual value of these items are compared to the for-profit "value".
 Ironically, silverware from the Palace is the only item that you can get for reasonable rates, as there does not seem to be as much interest in it.
-Similarly, $5.00 menus are being listed for $75, $100 online, as I discuss under said tab.
+Only the rarest of the rare Palace Hotel pieces command such prices, and those are usually from the original hotel.
+Even the artifacts I purchased that were found in the rubble after the 1906 fire I didn't pay more than $100 for all together.
+Still, the sad fact is 95% of Palace Hotel items available for sale on any website are usually overpriced.

-The collection of Palace artifacts shown below is my personal collection that I only began after visiting in April of 2019.
+The Palace artifacts shown below are all part of my personal collection that I began after visiting in April of 2019.
 As I attempted to begin researching these pieces, I was unable to find much regarding their years of manufacture and timeline of use in the hotel.
 Hopefully by posting what I have come across, others will be able to piece more of the timeline together and learn from the hotel's past.
 If you are aware of information regarding any of these pieces, feel free to contact me through the home page.

-The later silverware pattern used in the original Palace Hotel was made by Reed & Barton, patented on February 7, 1899.
+The 1899 - 1906 silverware pattern used was made Reed & Barton.
 It was a fancier, vine style with The Palace Hotel engraved on the top handle named the "Royal" pattern.
-(I have also seen this online called the Cecil pattern - which it is actually, I do not know).
-Two examples of this pattern are in the form of a demitasse spoon and claw tongs (below).
+Reed & Barton's "Royal" pattern is essentially a twin sister to the "Cecil" pattern, both receiving the patent granted date of February 7th 1899, but the official pattern the Palace used was "Royal".
+Two post-1909 examples of this pattern are in the form of a demitasse spoon and claw tongs (below).
 There are also two close-ups of the pattern on later dinner forks I have below right.
 The new Palace continued this pattern on silverware after 1909, which has been noted in period photographs.
-Last: Royal pattern silverware detail from two dinner forks.
+Nearly all of the silverware in this pattern that comes up for sale was manufactured post-1909.

 A room key and fob for room #7023, key stamped #81189.
 Made by Moise S.F.
-Based on the history of the above key, this set dates from the 1920s when the 1910s fob was still being used, but the newer locks and keys were being switched out.
+Based on the history of the above key, this was likely used in the mid to late 1910s.

 Fine porcelain tray created to commemorate the opening of the New Palace Hotel on December 16, 1909.
 Made by Bauscher Brothers, Weiden, Germany.
 I currently have two of these in the collection.